COOPERSTOWN KOA CAMPGROUND

 MEADOW LINKS GOLF COURSE

-The National Baseball Hall of Fame and Museum is an independent, non-profit educational institution dedicated to fostering an appreciation of the historical development of baseball and its impact on our culture by collecting, preserving, exhibiting and interpreting its collections for a global audience as well as honoring those who have made outstanding contributions to our national pastime.
-Open daily, year-round (except for Thanksgiving, Christmas and New Year’s Day), the Museum’s hours are from 9 a.m. to 9 p.m. from Memorial Day Weekend through Labor Day, and from 9 a.m. to 5 p.m. in the offseason.
-Admission prices are $16.50 for adults (13 and over), $11 for seniors (65 and over) and $6 for juniors (ages 7-12).
-Those holding current memberships in the VFW, Disabled American Veterans American Legion or AMVets organizations are admitted for $11.
-Hall of Fame Members, active or retired card-carrying military personnel and children under six years of age are admitted free.
-Group rates are also available, as is a “AAA” discount.
+The National Baseball Hall of Fame and Museum is an independent, nonprofit educational institution dedicated to fostering an appreciation of the historical development of baseball and its impact on our culture.
+Open daily, year-round (except for Thanksgiving, Christmas and New Year’s Day), 9 a.m. to 9 p.m.
+Memorial Day Weekend through THE DAY BEFORE LABOR DAY, 9 a.m. to 5 p.m. the rest of the year.
+Ticket prices are $23 for adults (13 and over), $15 for seniors (65 and over) and $12 for juniors (ages 7-12).
+Hall of Fame Members, active or career retired card-carrying military personnel and children 6-and-under are admitted free.
+Group rates are also available.
 The Museum is handicap accessible and video programs are captioned for the hearing impaired.

 RICHFIELD SPRINGS COMMUNITY CENTER

 Offering after school, teen, and adult programs.
 Rental of facility for private parties also available.
-PLAY: after school program K- 6th graders offering physical activity, educational enrichment, healthy snacks, and homework help.
-A summer PLAY program is also offered, registration required.
-Family Night: 2nd Wednesday of the month 5:30pm-6:30pm for families to enjoy food, games, and a special planned activity.
-Stories Come Alive: Wednesdays 12:15pm-1:30pm offering children birth to 5 years old and caregivers a reading program presenting books and hands-on activities centered around a theme based reading experience.
+After School Program: K- 6th graders offering physical activity, educational enrichment, healthy snacks, and homework help.
+A Summer Program is also offered, registration required.
+Stories Come Alive: Fridays at 10:30 offering children birth to 5 years old and caregivers a reading program presenting books and hands-on activities centered around a theme based reading experience.
 Zone: teen program Fridays 7pm-10pm for 7th-12th graders offering theme nights, activities, monthly coffee house night, and social free time.

 RICHFIELD SPRINGS HISTORICAL ASSOCIATION & MUSEUM